avabronkar/CS174AFinalProject/README.md

-# CS174A Final Project: Sewer Surfer
+# CS174A Final Project: Sewer Surfers

 **Team Members** : Ava Bronkar, Jenny Cho, Aaryaman Bhute

 **Storyline/Theme**:
-    There is a tunnel with gold coins inside.
-An officer must navigate through the tunnel and collect the gold coins without touching any of the barriers.
+    A burglar is on the loose with a bag of gold coins from a town's local bank.
+He is fleeing through a sewer tunnel, and it is your job as an officer to navigate through the tunnel and collect the gold coins without touching any of the barriers.

 ![image](assets/start-screen-unflipped.png)